Thomas Wriothesley

 Sir Thomas Wriothesley (/ˈraɪəθsli/ RY-əth-slee; died 24 November 1534) was a long serving officer of arms at the College of Arms in London.
 He was the son of Garter King of Arms, John Writhe, and he succeeded his father in this office.

+As a herald, he was an artist of rather modest talent, but leaving several illuminated images of great interest.

 Personal life

 Wriothesley was born at Colatford, Wiltshire.
 His name at birth was Thomas Writhe, and he was the eldest son and second of four children of John Writhe and his first wife, Barbara, daughter of John Castlecombe.
 The location of Colatford has not been identified, but it was either near Castle Combe or Cricklade.

 Wriothesley's first wife, whom he married before 1500, was Jane, daughter of William Hall of Salisbury.
 The pair had ten children together, though their only surviving son was Charles Wriothesley, Windsor Herald of Arms in Ordinary.
 His second wife was Anne, widow of Robert Warcop with whom he had a daughter who died in infancy.
 Wriothesley died "worn out with age" in London, on 24 November 1534, and was presumably buried with his family in St Giles Cripplegate.
 Mark Noble purports to quote from his will, but it cannot now be found.
 His library may have stayed intact until the death of his son Charles in 1562; after that, it was probably dispersed.
 Manuscripts of his are now to be found in the College of Arms, the British Library, and elsewhere.

+His nephew Thomas Wriothesley, 1st Earl of Southampton (1505-1550) achieved great success as a courtier and fixer for the crown, rising to be Lord Chancellor.